PA 75 and 3% Healthcare Contributions FAQs

 How were my taxes handled?

-ORS is returning the healthcare contributions that were reported at the time and has no information regarding the tax status of those contributions.
+ORS has returned the healthcare contributions that were reported at the time and has no information regarding the tax status of those contributions.
 Each reporting unit must determine for itself how it handled taxes at the time the contributions were made, and comply with IRS requirements regarding taxation of the refund amounts.
 You may wish to consult your own tax advisor if you have questions about the taxability of your refund.

 Will the 3% refund be considered additional income, and will that cause my pension to be re-calculated?

-No. Your Final Average Compensation (FAC) is calculated using gross wages.
-The 3% healthcare contribution was deducted from gross wages, so that deduction won’t change the FAC calculation at all, regardless of when you retire (or retired).
+No. Your Final Average Compensation (FAC) is calculated using gross reportable wages.
+The 3% healthcare contribution was deducted from gross reportable wages, so that deduction won’t change the FAC calculation at all, regardless of when you retire (or retired).

 Can I use my refund to pay off my Tax-Deferred Payment (TDP) agreement?